 Generally, several, low competition, long-tail keyphrases but don’t stuff them in your blog post a million times to emphasise what you’re writing about.

 Keyword stuffing puts you at risk of being penalised and makes your post appear more unnatural (not only to just search engines but also readers as well).

-The general rule of thumb is that no more than 2-5% of your content’s overall word count should contain keywords/keyphrases.
 Remember, you’re ultimately writing content for real people, not necessarily a search engine.